TheAmadeus25/LaColorduino/README.md

 **[Sneak-Peak with comment in GER and ENG](http://bit.ly/UWGSmartwatch1)**

 I build my own clone of LaMetric smartwatch but with 5 Colorduino.
 It will make use of an ESP8266 NodeMCU for the connection to the Internet.
-It's build for everyday use like showing your subscribers on **YouTube**, follower on **Twitter**, clicks on **Twitch** or the **weather** at the moment.
-Even live-stats of **CounterStrike: Global Offensive** it's supported!
-There is (in the future) everything for everybody and everything is self-made!
+It's build for everyday use like showing your subscribers on **[YouTube](https://github.com/TheAmadeus25/LaColorduino#youtube)**, follower on **[Twitter](https://github.com/TheAmadeus25/LaColorduino#twitter)**, clicks on **[Twitch](https://github.com/TheAmadeus25/LaColorduino#twitch)** or the **[Weather](https://github.com/TheAmadeus25/LaColorduino#weather)** at the moment.
+Even live-stats of **[CounterStrike: Global Offensive](https://github.com/TheAmadeus25/LaColorduino#counterstrike-global-offensive)** it's supported!
+What do you want more?
+Wait, don't say it loud, it also has a **[dark-mode](https://github.com/TheAmadeus25/LaColorduino#clock-dark-mode)**.
+In the future, there is  everything for everybody and everything is self-made!
 Maybe we can create something very big for the world?

 ❔ Interested?
 Well, read the **[Wiki](https://github.com/TheAmadeus25/LaColorduino/wiki)** and you will get Happy, yay.